wpmetabox/docsv2/docs/extensions/mb-blocks.md

 ### `context`

 Where to show the block settings.
-If set to `side`, the block settings is displayed on the right sidebar when you select the block.
-If omitted (default), the block settings is displayed when you click the Edit icon in the block toolbar.
+If set to `side`, the block settings are displayed on the right sidebar when you select the block.
+If omitted (default), the block settings are displayed when you click the Edit icon in the block toolbar.

 See the short video below to understand.